AxisCommunications/signed-video-framework/lib/README.md

 with both a threaded and an unthreaded signing plugin.
 When building the library with the meson structure in this repository, the library includes that plugin.

-Vendor specific code and APIs are typically handling extra metadata added to the SEI, which needs to be interpreted correctly when validating authenticity.
+Vendor specific code and APIs are typically handling extra metadata added to the SEI/OBU Metadata, which needs to be interpreted correctly when validating authenticity.
 With the meson option `vendor` the user can select which vendor(s) to include in the build.
 Typically, when building for signing the vendor for that camera is selected, whereas when building for validation all vendors are included.
 By default, all vendors are added.